unknown source

 - distance to maximum degree upper bounds h-index by a linear function – Removal of $k$ vertices yielding a graph with maximum degree $c$ means that there were $k$ vertices of arbitrary degree and the remaining vertices had degree at most $k+c$.
 Hence, $h$-index is no more than $k+c$.

-- distance to cograph upper bounds chordality by a computable function
+- distance to cograph upper bounds chordality by a linear function

-- distance to cograph upper bounds diameter by a computable function
+- distance to cograph upper bounds diameter by a linear function

 - book thickness upper bounds acyclic chromatic number by a computable function

-- maximum leaf number upper bounds feedback edge set by a computable function
+- maximum leaf number upper bounds feedback edge set by a polynomial function

 - maximum induced matching upper bounds diameter by a linear function – Diameter requires an induced path on $d$ edges, hence, maximum induced matching is at least $\lfloor (d+1)/3 \rfloor$.